Skip to main content

 The game features no in-game purchases, indicating a monetization model that does not rely on additional spending beyond the initial purchase.

-Buy Trivia Vault: 1980's Trivia
+Buy Trivia Vault 1980's Trivia

 Videos

-Games Like Trivia Vault: 1980's Trivia
+Games Like Trivia Vault 1980's Trivia

-Trivia Vault: Video Game Trivia Deluxe Image
+Trivia Vault Health Trivia Deluxe Image

 Trivia Vault: Mini Mixed Trivia 4 Image

-Trivia Vault: Hockey Trivia Image
+Trivia Vault: Super Heroes Trivia Image

-Trivia Vault: Mini Mixed Trivia 3 Image
+Trivia Vault Mini Mixed Trivia 3 Image